zaphosting/docs/docs/vserver-linux-jitsi.md

 ## Conclusion

-Congratulations, you have successfully installed and configurated Jitsi!
+Congratulations, you have successfully installed and configured Jitsi!
 If you have any further questions or problems, please contact our support team, who are available to help you every day!